vidgi/htx-air-explorer/README.md

 # htx air explorer
-## Visualizing Air Quality in Texas
+## visualizing air quality in houston, texas
 ![htxae-preview](https://user-images.githubusercontent.com/28833281/115839228-0d88c100-a3e0-11eb-8b02-201f817429af.png)

 ### Domain Description
-Texas is the largest state for chemical manufacturing and energy production in the nation with many refineries and chemical facilities which are under regulation to comply with air quality laws.
+Houston is the hub of chemical manufacturing and energy production in the nation with many refineries and chemical facilities which are under regulation to comply with air quality laws.
 To monitor the air quality and potential emissions across the state, the Texas Commission on Environmental Quality's (TCEQ) has automated gas chromatograph (AutoGC)